Fashionformer: A simple, Effective and Unified Baseline for Human Fashion Segmentation and Recognition: Introduction

-In recent years, Vision Transformers have been proven effect in terms of feature representation learning, unification and simplification of various downstream tasks~\cite{detr,deformablev2,peize2020sparse,VIS_TR,VIT,deit_vit}.
+In recent years, Vision Transformers have been proven effective in feature representation learning, unification, and simplification of various downstream tasks~\cite{detr,peize2020sparse,VIS_TR,VIT,deit_vit}.
 In particular, Detection Transformer (DETR)~\cite{detr} adopts \textit{object queries} to model the detected objects.
 Meanwhile, several works~\cite{zhang2021knet,cheng2021mask2former} provide box-free segmentation solutions.
 Adopting query based design can naturally link segmentation and attribute recognition.
 More details can be obtained via corresponding masks.
-Moreover, proven by ViT~\cite{VIT}, Vision Transformers have huge capacity, which is useful for the shopping industry since the data is easy to obtain.
+Moreover, as proven by ViT~\cite{VIT}, Vision Transformers have a huge capacity, which is helpful for the shopping industry since the data is easy to obtain.
 These findings motivate us to formulate a new solution for fashion analysis using transformers.

-In this work, we present a simple, effective and unified baseline, named Fashionformer for this task.
-As shown in Fig.~\ref{fig:teaser_01}(c), the entire framwork is an encode-decoder framework in DETR style.
+In this work, we present a simple, effective and unified baseline named Fashionformer for this task.
+As shown in Fig.~\ref{fig:teaser_01}(c), the entire framework is an encode-decoder framework in DETR style.
 Our key insights are using \textit{object queries} and \textit{attribute queries} to encode instance-wised and attribute-wised information, respectively.
 Then we perform joint learning for both instance segmentation and attribute recognition.
-Joint learning leads to better instance segmentation results since attribute labels constrain the scope of mask label.
+Joint learning leads to better instance segmentation results, since attribute labels constrain the scope of mask label.
 For example, for sleeve object, there will not exist attributes like plain or tight.
 In particular, we propose to match each object query into each attribute query via residual addition for implementation.
 This gives a good initialization of attributes and serves as the starting points for attribute recognition.
 Since each object query owns its corresponding mask, we name the query feature as grouped features via these corresponding masks.
 Then we perform updating object queries with the query features.
 This operation is implemented with dynamic convolution~\cite{zhang2021knet,peize2020sparse} and multi-head self-attention layers~\cite{vaswani2017attention} between query and query features iteratively.
-In our experiments, surprisingly, we find \textit{joint} learning with our object queries and attribute queries boosts the original segmentation results.
+In the experiments, surprisingly, we find \textbf{\textit{joint}} learning with the object queries and attribute queries boosts the original segmentation results.